snabbco/snabb/README.md

 - Streamlined codebase: x86-64 architecture, 64-bit heap (GC64), "no `#ifdef`."
 - Distributed development ("Linux-style") with many maintainers, forks, and merges.

+Once these requirements are thoroughly satisfied then ports to new architectures (e.g. ARM64) can be (re)introduced together with full CI test and benchmark coverage.
+The x86-64 platform restriction is to make development more fluid in the meantime.

 ### Performance

 RaptorJIT takes a quantitive approach to performance.
 The value of an